The Maplewood Tree Sale is Now Closed! Happy Spring!

 Things to note:

-Trees will be available for pick up this spring on May 18th from 8:00 am until noon and May 20th from 5:00 pm until 7:00 pm.
-You must pick up your tree during that time.
+Trees will be available for pick up this spring on May 18th from 8:00 am until noon and May 20th from 5:00 pm until 7:00 pm at the Maplewood Public Works, 1902 County Road B E. You must pick up your tree during that time.

 Trees will range in size from 4 to 6’ tall and will fit inside most vehicles (SMART cars excluded).
 Trees are containerized similar to those in the photo.
 If you cannot pick up your tree during the pick up time, you can have someone pick up the tree for you.
 All abandoned trees will be planted within public spaces in the city of Maplewood.

 - It’s the law to call Gopher State One Call (651-454-0002) at least three days before digging.
 They will mark buried utility lines for your safety.

 - Large shade trees should be planted at least 15 feet from power lines and/or buildings.

 - Save money on energy by planting large shade trees on the east or west side of your home.

 - If you want to provide your tree with the most efficient watering system around, purchase a drip irrigation bag.
 Simply fill the bag with water and your tree will be deeply watered over 5-8 hours.

 - You may order two trees per property.